hgeaydem/openshift-virt-labs/docs/workshop/content/masquerade.md

 centos7-masq   10s   Running   10.131.0.49   cluster-august-lhrd5-worker-mh52l
 ~~~

-But then run it again a few times until you see the IP dissapear (or run a watch):
+But then run it again a few times until you see the IP disappear (or run `watch`):

 ~~~bash
 $ oc get vmi/centos7-masq